The British Columbia Historical Federation is pleased to announce Wayne Norton is the recipient of the 2019 Anne and Philip Yandle Best Article Award.

 In his article Norton remarked “For most of the prisoners [in the internment camps], their only apparent crime was their national origin.
 Each of them deserves to be remembered.
 One of them was Herman Elmer.”

 Wayne Norton is a writer, publisher, and historical consultant who lives in Victoria.
 The judging panel found Norton’s article to be well written and thoroughly researched.
 One judge remarked “In the process of recounting the unhappy experiences of a German-born coal miner, Herman Elmer, the author has described the complexities of socialist movements and organized labour in BC in the early 1900s, the advent and operations of internment camps for enemy aliens in the First World War, and the prejudices of the era.”

-BCHF Director Greg Nesteroff interviewed Wayne Norton about his article.
-Watch the video on the BCHF website and YouTube channel.
+BCHF director Greg Nesteroff interviewed Norton about his article.
+Watch the video below.

 Each year, the BCHF offers a certificate and cash prize of $250 to the author of an article published in British Columbia History magazine that best enhances knowledge of the history of British Columbia and provides enjoyable reading.
 Judging is based upon subject development, writing skill, freshness of material, and its appeal to a general readership interested in all aspects of the history of BC.

 Sadly, due to the ongoing COVID-19 health situation the BCHF annual conference schedule for June 2020, including the awards gala, has been cancelled.
 Thus, the prizes are being announced early and plans are in the works for ways to honour winners during the BCHF conference in 2021, details to be announced.